rodneyosodo/variational-quantum-classifier-on-heartattack/Notes/3findings.md

 ![](../Output/Figures/parameterisedcircuit.png)

-1. We create another function that checks the parity of the bit string passed.
-Hence if the parity is even it returns a yes and if the parity is odd it returns a no. We chose this since we have 2 classes and parity check either returns true or false for a given bitstring.
-There are also other methods e.g for 3 classes you might choose maximum, minimum or convert the bistring to a number and pass is through an activation function.
-Therefore, for our case, a bitstring with an even parity returns yes. @Rodney please explain why this choice and that other options exist
+6. We create another function that checks the parity of the bit string passed.
+If the parity is even, it returns a 'yes' label and if the parity is odd it returns a 'no' label.
+We chose this since we have 2 classes and parity checks either returns true or false for a given bitstring.
+There are also other methods e.g for 3 classes you might convert the bistring to a number and pass is through an activation function.
+Or perhaps interpret the expectation values of a circuit as probabilities.
+The important thing to note is that there are multiple ways to assign labels from the output of a quantum circuit and you need to justify why or how you do this.
+In our case, the parity idea was originally motivated in this very nice paper (https://arxiv.org/abs/1804.11326) and the details are contained therein.
 ```python
 def assign_label(self, bit_string):
     """